Table Of Contents

-The real problem companies have is that sometimes replacing components becomes the easy way to troubleshoot issues.
-Just replacing a component may be a viable strategy in troubleshooting.
+The real problem companies have in the repair vs replace dilemma is that sometimes, replacing components becomes the easy way to troubleshoot issues.
 Because technology is increasingly complex, it’s sometimes hard to tell why something is not performing well.
-If a component is replaced, and the problem goes away, then component replacement makes sense... if a faulty component is actually the culprit.
+If a component is replaced, and the problem goes away, then component replacement makes sense — but only if a faulty component is actually the culprit.

 Or, if the part that was used to troubleshoot is then put back in spares, it may have been used for a short period of time before being pulled off and put into spares.
 Now you have an issue where the life of the part going forward is unknown, which throws off the time-based approach.
 More often than not, the part just gets thrown away to eliminate confusion and doubt.

-With the right software and technology, standard processes for troubleshooting, based on the maintenance history of the machine, can be followed.
-For example, if 9 times out of 10 the above problem is solved by resetting the sensor, then while replacing the sensor might fix the problem, it could be a costly mistake as the previous sensor may not be defective.
+With the right software and technology, you can implement standard processes for troubleshooting based on the maintenance history of the machine.
+For example, if nine times out of 10, the above problem is solved by resetting the sensor, replacing the sensor could be a costly mistake as the previous sensor may not be defective.

-This could lead to a "problem solving project" to understand why the sensor is losing its settings.
+This scenario could lead to a problem-solving project to understand why the sensor is losing its settings.
 It could be the wrong sensor for the job or a faulty design that needs to be addressed with the vendor.
-Technicians are now armed with a lot more information to solve problems correctly and more efficiently, and get to the root cause of recurring issues.
+Technicians are now armed with much more information to solve problems correctly and more efficiently while finding the root cause of recurring issues.

 Simply replacing parts without historical data just adds further risk to the maintenance process.
 But with a machine's historical data at your fingertips, you can confidently decide whether to repair or replace it, keeping wasted time, money, and materials to a minimum.